 - Lay a tissue flat on the table as shown in the photo.

-- Left photo: Tape 2 or 3 crafts sticks to one end of the tissue.
+- Left photo: Tape 2 or 3 crafts sticks together, then tape them to one end of the tissue.

-- Right photo: Cut pieces from construction paper to make a design to tape to the tissue' curtain'.
+- Right photo: Turn the tissue over.
+Glue a decorative cut-out to the bottom edge of the tissue (same end as the sticks taped together on the other side).
+For our decoration we cut pieces from construction paper to make a design to tape to the tissue' curtain'.
 This step is optional.
 You can leave the curtain white.

 - Right photo: Tape a craft stick to the end of the tissue opposite the design.

-- Make a tab with construction paper.
-Tape the tab to the craft stick and the other side of the tissue.
+- Make a tab with construction paper (purple tab shown in the photos).
+Tape the tab to the craft stick as well as the other side of the tissue.

 2. Assemble the tissue box theater.

 - Cut the bottom out of the tissue box.

 - Enlarge the opening at the top of the box where the curtain will rise and fall.